-Grovewood Village is home to 12 resident artists, whose studios are located directly next door to Grovewood Gallery.
-These workspaces were originally built to house the weaving and woodcarving operations of Biltmore Industries - a groundbreaking enterprise in the history of American craft and textiles.
-Today, our resident artists create jewelry, pottery, sculpture, and more, in the same workshops where Biltmore Handwoven Homespun was once created.
+Grovewood Village is home to 10 resident artists, whose studios are located directly next door to Grovewood Gallery.
+These workspaces were originally built to house the weaving operations of Biltmore Industries, an Arts and Crafts enterprise that played a significant role in the Appalachian Craft Revival during the early 20th century.
+Today, our resident artists - inspired by an earlier craft force - create jewelry, pottery, sculpture and more, in the same workshops where the famed Biltmore Handwoven Homespun was once made.

 Rick Eckerd – Hand-blown art glass